books

 Children’s literature, at least in the West, is utterly bound up in the medieval, as Seth Lerer, a Stanford literature professor, argues in “Children’s Literature: A Reader’s History from Aesop to Harry Potter.”
 Lots of books for kids are about the Middle Ages (everything from “The Hobbit” to “Robin Hood” and “Redwall”), but the conventions of the genre (allegory, moral fable, romance, and heavy-handed symbolism) are also themselves distinctly premodern.
 It’s not only that many books we shelve as “children’s literature”—Grimms’ Fairy Tales or “Gulliver’s Travels” or “Huck Finn”—were born as biting political satire, for adults; it’s also that books written for children in the twentieth century tend to be distinctly, willfully, and often delightfully antimodern.
 “The Phantom Tollbooth” has more in common with “The Pilgrim’s Progress” than it does with “On the Road.”

-As I wandered around the publisher’s booths at the ALA Conference, I noticed that so many new books are fantasies - and I mean books for children, teens, and adults.
+As I wandered around the publisher’s booths at the ALA Conference, I noticed that so many new books are fantasies – and I mean books for children, teens, and adults.
 (Have you noticed how many vampire romances appeared in the wake of Anne Rice?
-The Midnight series brought them to kids and teens, but now it seems as if there are hundreds, for all ages.)
+The Twilight series brought them to kids and teens, but now it seems as if there are hundreds, for all ages.)
 And have you noticed how little science fiction is being published and read these days?
 I feel that there’s something in so many modern middle-class Americans these days that longs for a good king who can command something and everyone must obey, or wizards who can wave wands and make wishes come true, and even vampires who can love us and protect us in this raggedy world.
 Science fiction reminds us too much of the pervasive technology that seems to be slowly strangling us as it daily transforms the world, and that so many people feel they can’t keep up with.

 This is why I keep going on about the importance of libraries supporting literacy and the printed word.
 No medium develops our imaginations and stretches us the way the printed word can, whether we want to escape to a vampire romance or an article about global warming.
 But I digress.